ronalde/best-served-local/README.md

-: A `FONTSPEC` is either a space separated list of family names, surrounded with quotes or space-escaped, with an optional suffix, consisting of `:`, followed by a comma separated list of font weight/style values, or a full html link-element, as produced by https://www.google.com/fonts, or a css `@import` rule.
+: A `FONTSPEC` is either a space separated list of family names, surrounded with quotes or space-escaped, with an optional suffix, consisting of `:`, followed by a comma separated list of font weight/style values, or a full html `link` element or css `@import` rule, like the ones produced by https://www.google.com/fonts.

   For example, to use *"Open Sans"* in the regular font weight and style use: